 Architecture.
-Students should contact the graduate secretary for general information about the school's programs and procedures.
+Students should contact the academic advisor for general information about the school's programs and procedures.
 In addition, a graduate coordinator is available for preadmission and general advising.
-Upon enrollment, each student is assigned a faculty advisor for continuing assistance.
 Call 480/965-3536 or e-mail arch.grad@asu.edu for more information.

 Design.
 Preadmission information, advising, and continued support are provided by the director of the school and the graduate program coordinator.
-Call 480/965-4135 or 480/965-4239 for more information.
+Call 480/965-4135 or 480/965-2507 for more information.